aws-samples/aws-modernization-with-tigera/content/10_prerequisites/createEksCluster.md

 2. *[Optional]* Create AWS key pair.

     >Follow this step only if want to access EKS nodes via SSH and want to use your own SSH key.
 Otherwise, skip this step.
-    >If you do configure your AWS key pair, make sure to uncomment `publicKeyName` parameter in the cluster configuration manifest at the next step.
+    >If you do configure your AWS key pair, make sure to uncomment the lines in the cluster configuration manifest at the next step under `ssh` section.

     In order to test host port protection with Calico network policy we will create EKS nodes with SSH access.
 For that we need to create EC2 key pair.